History of the Tarbais Haricot

 in Mexico, where it was grown by the Aztecs and already associated

-with the bean and the pumpkin.
+with the haricot and the pumpkin.
 The Mexicans called the reddish,

 kidney-shaped seed “ayacolt”, the origin of our word “haricot”.